-Check your panels annually for physical damage, such as trees or bushes blowing in the wind and creating scratches.
+- Check your panels annually for physical damage, such as trees or bushes blowing in the wind and creating scratches.
 The more surface scratches on your panels, the faster they degrade.

-> - While not always necessary, cleaning your panels may also play an important role in making sure they don’t degrade at a higher rate than expected.
+- While not always necessary, cleaning your panels may also play an important role in making sure they don’t degrade at a higher rate than expected.
 Monitor changes in the power output of your solar panels before and after cleaning, as well as over different time intervals.
 Take note and evaluate what works.
 You may find that the costs of cleaning may, in fact, be greater than the costs associated with a lower degradation rate.

->

-> Key takeaways about commercial solar degradation rates
+Key takeaways about commercial solar degradation rates

->

-> As you compare commercial solar panels for your organization, here are some important points about degradation to keep in mind:
+As you compare commercial solar panels for your organization, here are some important points about degradation to keep in mind:

->

-> - Understand the degradation rate of the panels you’re considering, as well as what that decrease in energy output would mean in lost power—and dollars and cents—over the life of the panels.
+- Understand the degradation rate of the panels you’re considering, as well as what that decrease in energy output would mean in lost power—and dollars and cents—over the life of the panels.

-> - Assess the financial impact of choosing a lower upfront-cost panel with a higher degradation rate over a higher upfront-cost panel with a lower degradation rate.
-The providers you’re considering should be able to provide a cost-savings analysis over a 10-, 15-, and 25-year lifespan.
+- Assess the financial impact of choosing a lower upfront-cost panel with a higher degradation rate over a higher upfront-cost panel with a lower degradation rate.
+The providers you’re considering should be able to give you a cost-savings analysis over a 10-, 15-, and 25-year lifespan.

-> - Find out what steps your provider recommends in terms of placement, ongoing inspections, cleaning and maintenance to keep your solar panel degradation rate as low as possible.
+- Find out what steps your provider recommends in terms of placement, ongoing inspections, cleaning and maintenance to keep your solar panel degradation rate as low as possible.